thomasehuang/iTrack/README.md

 python commands.py
 ```

+After both files are running, you should be able to use your eye movements to control your computer.

-Once running, there are 6 main actions that will trigger events:
+There are 6 main actions that will trigger events:
 1. Look left
 2. Look right
 3. Look Up
-4. Close Eyes
+4. Left Wink
 5. Right Wink
-6. Left Wink
+6. Close Eyes
 * Note: it takes approximatly 1 second for each action to be recognized, so you have to hold the action for that duration.

 Closing your eyes will recalibrate the eye center.
 If you think commands are triggering when they shouldn't be or aren't triggering when they should be, close your eyes and then look at the center of the screen.